 These days, picking your poison can get pretty complicated.
 Americans are drinking more frequently and intensely than ever before and selecting from an ever-expanding array of options.
-The craft beer explosion continues – more than 5,200 active craft breweries and counting – and liquor brands are cashing in on the “premiumization” trend, marketing exotic product varieties touting high-quality ingredients.
-The days of haphazard boozing are over – now even casual drinkers can be as selective as connoisseurs.
+The craft beer explosion continues—there are more than 5,200 active craft breweries and counting—and liquor brands are cashing in on the “premiumization” trend, marketing exotic product varieties touting high-quality ingredients.
+The days of haphazard boozing are over—now even casual drinkers can be as selective as connoisseurs.

 Sippin’ on Social

-Posts with #beer even outpaced (ever so slightly) those featuring #wine in California, which accounts for roughly 86 percent of U.S. wine production.
+Posts with #beer even outpaced (ever so slightly) those featuring #wine in California, which accounts for roughly 86% of U.S. wine production.
 Indeed, the few places where wine prevailed were a potentially unexpected bunch: Mississippi, Washington, D.C., and Kansas.
-Our nation’s capital may owe its Instagram activity to the emergence of a recent trend: New wine bars with Insta-worthy vibes have been popping up across the city.
+Our nation’s capital may owe its Instagram activity to the emergence of a recent trend: new wine bars with Insta-worthy vibes have been popping up across the city.

 Boasting About Bubbly

-Perhaps it’s no surprise red wine posts outnumber Champagne pics in every state – ostensibly, we drink the bubbly stuff less regularly, reserving it for special occasions.
+Perhaps it’s no surprise that red wine posts outnumber Champagne pics in every state—ostensibly, we drink the bubbly stuff less regularly, reserving it for special occasions.
 Conversely, however, those special occasions are precisely the sort of events one might commemorate with an Instagram post.
 Indeed, the most Champagne-friendly states seem well-suited to indulgence.
 Champagne might as well be the official drink of Las Vegas, and Hawaii’s scenic settings lend themselves to midnight toasts and mimosas the next morning.

 Champagne was rarely found in posts from much of the Northwest: Idaho, Oregon, and Wyoming were among the states that favored wine most thoroughly.
 Similar, many Midwestern states had relatively few Champagne posts, including South Dakota, Iowa, and Kansas.
 But wine posts surpassed Champagne-related Instagram activity to the greatest extent in Mississippi.
 That result is particularly striking given the pattern evident in some of that state’s neighbors: Alabama, Arkansas, and Louisiana fell on the Champagne-friendly end of the spectrum.